gasche/opam-compiler-conf/README.md

 configure:  runs the ./configure script of the OCaml distribution
-            (OCaml needs to be told at ./configure time where it will be installed, and we handle this for you, knowing where OPAM will expect its stuff)
+            (OCaml needs to be told at ./configure time where it will be installed, and we handle this for you, knowing where OPAM will expect its stuff); you can pass it arguments expected by the configure script (eg. --no-tk)

 install:    setups the OPAM switch and install it (will run 'make install')
             you need to have compiled the distribution first